-opened its doors in April 2012, after a complete rebuilding and remodelling of the site, which was destroyed in 1945.
+The History: This luxurious, family friendly Swissôtel Dresden in Germany opened its doors in April 2012, after a complete rebuilding and remodelling of the site, which was destroyed in 1945.
 The location of the hotel is ideal, right in the heart of the refurbished of Dresden.
 Historical sites surround the hotel with the Residenzschloss (Dresden Royal Palace) across the street, the Frauenkirche and the Kulturpalast next door and the Zwinger Palace and Elbe River just steps away.
 The hotel’s spa, Pürovel, even retains the original medieval underground stone cellar, making it a very ambient and unique experience.
-The Rooms

 For the historical sights nearby, walk to the Zwinger Palace, stroll around the Dresden Palace, walk across the Elbe River and back, view the amazing Procession of Princes (largest porcelain mural…and outdoors) and enjoy Theater Square.
 You’ll then find yourself right back at the hotel.
 In the other direction, you’ll find the beautiful Frauenkirche (Church of Our Lady).
 All of this was easily done in one afternoon of walking with our children.

 For the children, we found the Verkhers Museum Dresden (Transport Museum) to be an incredibly fun place to spend an afternoon.
 By road, air, sea and railway, children will take a journey and delight in the amount of hands on exhibits and information.
 The model railway, one of the largest of its kind, is a must see.
 My children perhaps learned the most in the children’s part of the museum in an exhibit dedicated to wheelchair transportation.
 They were able to navigate a wheel chair through different terrain and experience a mode of transportation they never considered.

 Heather is a freelance travel writer, encouraging her family and others to become internationally minded.
 You can find her on twitter.